Supervised Robustness-preserving Data-free Neural Network Pruning: Conclusions

 \subsection{Robustness of Neural Networks}

-Unlike the traditional metrics such as accuracy and loss that mainly focus on the prediction performance during the testing, robustness is a feature representing the \emph{trustworthiness} of the model against real-world inputs.
-The real-world inputs may be from an undesired distribution~\cite{zhou2020empirical}, and are often with distortions or perturbations, either intentionally (e.g., adversarial perturbations~\cite{goodfellow2015explaining,szegedy2014intriguing}) or unintentionally (e.g., blur, weather condition, and signal noise~\cite{hendrycks2019benchmarking,guo2020watch}).
+Robustness is a feature representing the \emph{trustworthiness} of a neural network model against real-world inputs.
+The real-world inputs may be from an undesired distribution, and are often with distortions or perturbations, either intentionally (e.g., adversarial perturbations) or unintentionally (e.g., blur, weather condition, and signal noise)~\cite{meng2022adversarial}.
 For this reason, robustness is particularly crucial in the open-world deployment of a neural network model.

-The evaluation of robustness is discussed against adversarial models, such as projected gradient descent (PGD) attack~\cite{madry2018towards}, and fast-gradient sign method (FGSM)~\cite{goodfellow2015explaining}.
+The evaluation of robustness is discussed against adversarial models, such as projected gradient descent (PGD) attack and fast-gradient sign method (FGSM).
 Take FGSM as an example, the adversary can generate an $L_{\infty}$-norm \emph{untargeted perturbation} for an arbitrary test sample.
 The untargeted perturbation is calculated with the negative sign of the loss function's gradient and then multiplied with $\epsilon$ before adding to the benign input.
 The $\epsilon$ is usually a very small fraction to ensure the adversarial samples are visually indistinguishable from those benign ones~\cite{goodfellow2015explaining}.
 By doing that, an adversarial input tends to maximize the loss function of the victim neural network model and thereby leads the model to misclassify.
-Fig.~\ref{fig:fgsm_attack_sample} illustrates a successful attack that causes the victim model to misclassify an image from the MNIST dataset.
-The FGSM is regarded as a strong attack model to evaluate the robustness preservation of a neural network model and has been extensively applied in both literature~\cite{moosavidezfooli2016deepfool,huang2017adversarial,vivek2019regularizer} and mainstream toolkits~\cite{tensorflow2021adversarial,inkawhich2017adversarial}.
+The FGSM is an effective attack model to evaluate robustness and has been extensively applied in both literature~\cite{bastani2016measuring,goodfellow2015explaining} and mainstream toolkits such as TensorFlow.
 Accordingly, we adopt FGSM as the default attack model and assume input perturbations are measured in $L_{\infty}$-norm in this work.

 Given an adversarial strategy, the attacker can modify an arbitrary benign input with a crafted perturbation to produce an adversarial input.
 We formalize the robustness property of the neural network model as follows.